giorgiatedaldi/WineHouse/README.md

  ![orders](images/orders.png)

 - An Employee can: restock/remove an existing wine or add a new one
-- Customer can: view the wines' list, purchase them if available or request a notification when a specific wine is restocked
+- A Customer can: view the wines' list, purchase them if available or request a notification when a specific wine is restocked

 ![customer](images/customer.png)